carla-simulator/scenario_runner/Docs/agent_evaluation.md

 Every sensor is a list of three positions.
 The first position specifies the type of sensor.
-The second position on the list specifies the sensor parameters such as location and orientation with respect to the vehicle.
+The second position specifies the sensor parameters such as location and orientation with respect to the vehicle.
  The third position is the label given to  the sensor.